zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

     | **type**: str

   user-pattern
+    Deprecated: This result property is deprecated because the ``expand`` parameter is deprecated.

     Only for users with ``type=pattern`` and if ``expand=true``: User pattern referenced by property ``user-pattern-uri``.

     | **type**: dict